seapagan/github-changelog-md/docs/usage.md

     PRs.

-This tool is designed to be run from the root of a project, and will generate a `CHANGELOG.md` file in the current folder using the GitHub release and PR history.
+This tool is designed to be run from the root of a project, and will generate a `CHANGELOG.md` file in the current folder using the GitHub Release and PR history.
 It can also create a `CONTRIBUTORS.md` file if you want it to.

 Note that this tool is designed to be run **after** you have merged your PRs,